RoelofSetsFire/data-processing-1/13 Design/40 Design 4/10 Content.md

 # Design workshop

-This critique is a group assignment and will be graded.
+This is a group assignment and will be graded.

 ## Problem 1: Design critique group reflection

-[Confluence by Harshawardhan Nene and Kedar Vaidya]
+Take your analysis and ideas from the design critique of last week and discuss them with your group ([Confluence by Harshawardhan Nene and Kedar Vaidya]).

-Reflect on your indivdual critiques and make a one documents in which you in detail critique the visualisation from previous week.
+Can you find a consensus?
+Prepare one documents in which you in detail critique the visualisation as a group.
 Suggest improvements and refinements.
-Comment on the color and interaction aspects according to readings from previous and this week.
+Comment on the color and interaction aspects (according to [Reading 4] and [Reading 5]).

 Use the provided list of questions/points [critique.pdf] to help you structure your critique (not exhaustive, you can discuss more/other aspects if necessary).